 The main objectives of the IFSPT are to

-- Promote Sports Physiotherapy worldwide
+- Promote sports physical therapy worldwide

 - Encourage communication and exchange of educational and professional information through various media

-The actions we undertake to achieve this high standard include:
+The actions we undertake to achieve this high standard include

 - Promoting communication and co-operation with other healthcare professionals, organisations, agencies and professional associations in areas of mutual interest.